 - 1. Five-minute papers: Near the end of each class, you will have approximately five minutes to write down what you thought were a few of the main points made on the topic covered that day that you found interesting or other thoughts about the class. - 2.
 Photography Assignments: Learning to take photographs is an important part of this course.
-You will have 7 graded photography assignments during the semester, each focusing on developing your skills and creativity. - 3.
+You will have 6 graded photography assignments during the semester, each focusing on developing your skills and creativity. - 3.
 Exams: You will have two exams (one written mid-term, one final) that cover the material presented in lectures and chapters covered in the texts.
-The final exam due on the day of the scheduled final will consist of five of your best photos taken for previous assignments (but you must re-print photos being turned in).
+The final exam will consist of five of your best photos taken for previous assignments (but you must reprint photos being turned in).
+They must be turned in on or before the day of the final exam.